ctron/package-drone-openshift/README.md

-# Package Drone on OpenShift
+# Eclipse Package Drone™ on OpenShift

 This repository provides Package Drone Cartridge for OpenShift